-- Research equipment and components - Shipping, transportation and installation of research infrastructure, including brokerage fees, excise taxes and duties - Warranty and/or service contract purchased at the same time as the research infrastructure - Software subscriptions and licences - Laboratory furniture - Communications infrastructure essential for the research activities described in the proposal - Travel to a manufacturer, dealer or supplier to select research infrastructure - Initial training for the main operator(s) of the research infrastructure.
+- Research equipment and components - Shipping, transportation and installation of research infrastructure, including brokerage fees, excise taxes and duties - Warranties and/or service contracts - · Software subscriptions and licences - Laboratory furniture - Communications infrastructure essential for the research activities described in the proposal - Travel to a manufacturer, dealer or supplier to select research infrastructure - Initial training for the main operator(s) of the research infrastructure.
 It is expected that the main operator(s) will train other users.
 Alternatively, an initial group training session may be provided by the vendor at the institution. - Salaries (including benefits) of professional, technical and managerial personnel, consultants and contractors directly involved in the design, engineering, manufacturing, installation, construction or renovation of the infrastructure

-- Construction or renovation of space essential for housing and effectively using the infrastructure requested in the proposal - Acquisition of a database or the time-limited design and development of a database to the point that it is ready for exploitation by a designated research community
+- Construction or renovation of space essential to house and use the infrastructure or to conduct the research activities described in the proposal - Acquisition of a database or the time-limited design and development of a database to the point that it is ready for exploitation by a designated research community

-- Purchase or lease of real property - Infrastructure primarily used for teaching and/or clinical care.
-When infrastructure is dual purpose (e.g. research and clinical use), costs must be pro-rated accordingly. - Office furniture and supplies - Internal fees for the use of infrastructure owned by the institution (e.g. lease of server space) - Operating costs related to the general maintenance and overhead of the research infrastructure and of the building or other facilities in which the research infrastructure is situated - Supplies and consumables - · Trainee stipends (undergraduates, graduates and postdoctoral fellows) and researcher salaries - Research-related costs (e.g. primary data collection, recruitment initiatives, publication fees) - Conference travel - Administrative costs not specifically listed as eligible costs
+- · Purchase or lease of real property - Infrastructure primarily used for teaching and/or clinical care.
+When infrastructure is dual purpose (e.g. research and clinical use), costs must be pro-rated accordingly. - Office furniture and supplies - Internal fees for the use of infrastructure owned by the institution (e.g. lease of server space) - Operating costs related to the general maintenance and overhead of the research infrastructure and of the building or other facilities in which the research infrastructure is situated - Supplies and consumables - Trainee stipends (undergraduates, graduates and postdoctoral fellows) and researcher salaries - Research-related costs (e.g. primary data collection, recruitment initiatives, publication fees) - Conference travel - Administrative costs not specifically listed as eligible costs